-3.10.1.
-HCD's Monitoring of Subrecipients
+4.6.1 HCD's Monitoring of Subrecipients

-HCD monitors its Subrecipients and contractors/vendors, when applicable, based upon an assessment of risk posed by the Jurisdiction or Contractor/vendor and according to specific monitoring criteria pursuant to 2 CFR 200.331.

-HCD conducts a Risk Assessment on all Subrecipients and contractors/vendors on an annual basis.
-In accordance with 2 CFR § 200.221, 24 CFR § 570.492 and 42.U.S.C §5304€(2), the Risk Assessment seeks to gauge Subrecipients capacity to implement program or Project, its compliance with the Standard Agreement, performance objective and assess operational risk.
-The goal of this process is to determine the highest risk areas across all CDBG-MIT activities and inform HCD with the programs, Subrecipients, and/or contractors/vendors who require the greatest administrative oversight.
-The results of the Risk Assessment advise HCD of high risk Subrecipients, contractors/vendors for provision of technical assistance, capacity training, scheduling frequency, and type of monitoring activities.
+HCD monitors its Subrecipients and Contractors/vendors, when applicable, based upon an assessment of risk posed by the Jurisdiction or Contractor/vendor and according to specific monitoring criteria per 2 CFR 200.331.
+HCD conducts a Risk Assessment on all Subrecipients and Contractors/vendors on an annual basis.
+In accordance with 2 CFR 200.221, 24 CFR 570.492 and 42.U.S.C Section 5304(e)(2), the risk assessment seeks to gauge Subrecipients capacity to implement program or Project, its compliance with the Standard Agreement, performance objective and assess operational risk.
+The goal of this process is to determine the highest risk areas across all CDBG-MIT activities and inform HCD with the programs, Subrecipients, and/or Contractors/vendors who require the greatest administrative oversight.
+The results of the risk assessment advise HCD of those high risk Subrecipients, Contractors/vendors for technical assistance, capacity training, scheduling frequency, and type of monitoring activities.

 The Monitoring Plan provides HCD's responsibilities and procedures for monitoring its Subrecipients, as well as the Annual Monitoring Strategy.
 Two types of monitoring will be employed by HCD: desk monitoring and onsite monitoring.
-Both desk monitoring and on-site monitoring follow the same process described below:
+Both desk monitoring and on-site monitoring follow the same process as follows:

-- HCD sends notification letter to the Subrecipient. - Document collection and pre-monitoring work begins for the next 30 days after issuance of the notification letter. - HCD and Subrecipient attend Entrance Conference via teleconference for desk monitoring and in person for onsite monitoring. - HCD completes review of documents, interviews of Subrecipients, and any requests for additional documents. - HCD and Subrecipient attend Exit Conference via teleconference for desk monitoring and in person for on-site monitoring. - HCD completes review of findings and concerns; HCD and Subrecipient discuss next steps. - Monitoring is concluded with a Monitoring Report which HCD issues to the Subrecipient within 30 days of the Exit Conference.
+- HCD sends notification letter to the Subrecipient. - Document collection and pre-monitoring work begins for the next 30 days after issuance of the notification letter. - Entrance conference via teleconference for desk monitoring and in person for onsite monitoring.

+- Review of documents, interview of Subrecipients, and request for additional documents. - Exit conference via teleconference for desk monitoring and in person for on-site monitoring. - Review of findings and concerns including next step discussion. - Monitoring is concluded with a Monitoring Report which is issued to the Subrecipient within 30 days of the exit conference.